By Nick Stephenson (Part seven of… Well, several).

 Including some brand-new modules from Janet Margot – an ex-Amazon employee who worked behind the scenes at KDP and helped develop the Amazon Ads dashboard (so she has lots of secrets to spill).

-As a promotional partner for Mark’s Ads for Authors course, I’m offering $1,000+ of bonuses if you decide to enroll via my link.
+As a promotional partner for Mark’s Ads for Authors course, I’m offering an exclusive bundle of bonuses if you decide to enroll via my link.

 That’s because Mark will send me a commission if you do decide to enroll, so it’s only fair I offer something in return.